yar83/russian-travel/README.md

 ## Education project "Travel across Russia"

 Project describes beautifull Russian places that any traveller should visit.
-It is a small static web application with full range of modern web-development techniques such as responsive layout accessibl on devices with broad variety of screen size.
+It is a small static web application with full range of modern web-development techniques such as responsive layout accessibleon devices with broad variety of screen size.
 It uses media queries for adjusting its appearance.

 #### Main technologies
 **HTML**<br>